tekperfect/devops-docs/docs/courses/07-Databases/lessons/milestone2n3-labs.md

 14. Now that you have a combined table you have been tasked with updating the salaries of all the Engineers to 200000 in the emp_profile table.

 15. What command would you use to update all the Engineers in the emp_profile table  to 200000?

-# Postgres Database Labs

-1. What command would you run to list the databases?

-2. What command would you run to connect to the usda database?

-3. What command would you run to list the tables in the usda database?

-4. What command would you run to list the contents of the fd_group table?

-5. What command would you run to add a new food group to the fd_group table in the usda database and make the new food group Junk Food with a fdgrp_cd of 4000?

-6. What command would you run to update the description of fdgroup_cd item # 1900 to Sugars?

-# MongoDB Database Labs

-1. What command would you run to list the databases?

-2. What command would you run to connect to the SampleCollections database?

-3. What command would you run to list the tables in the SampleCollections database?

-4. What command would you run to list the contents of the video_movies collection?

-5. What command would you run to add a new movie to the video_movise collection in the SampleCollections database and make the title Sharknado 2 Return of the Wind, and the year 2023, and the imdb tt12345678, and the type DVD?